Estete9/clinic-db/README.md

 ### Usage
-- Make sure all the commands in schema_based_on_diagram.sql ran without errors.
+- Make sure all the commands in schema_based_on_diagram.sql run without errors.
 - Run the queries necessary.